-- 2.1 The Council is legally required to set a balanced budget before the start of each new financial year. - 2.2 This report sets out Cabinet's final budget proposals for 2024/25 and provisional budgets for 2025/26 and 2026/27, based on the latest forecasts in the Medium Term Financial Plan (MTFP). - 2.3 Cabinet published its draft budget proposals for consultation on 15th January 2024.
-The consultation has now closed and has been used to inform the final budget proposals.
-Budget Council will consider Cabinet's recommended budget at its meeting on 26th February 2024 in order to approve a balanced budget and set the Council Tax.
+- 2.1 The Council is legally required to set a balanced budget before the start of each new financial year. - 2.2 This report sets out Cabinet's draft budget proposals for 2024/25 and provisional budgets for 2025/26 and 2026/27 to consult with key stakeholders in advance of submitting a final revenue budget to Council on 26 February 2024.